scribe-org/Scribe-iOS/README.md

 ### Keyboard Functionality [`⇧`](#contents) <a id="keyboard-functionality"></a>

-The goal is for Scribe keyboards to have all the functionality of system keyboards.
+The goal is for Scribe to have all the functionality of system keyboards.

 <details><summary><strong>Current and WIP features</strong></summary>
 <p>